V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 ## System Diagram

-Here is the merged Mermaid diagram to illustrate the complete system setup:
+Here is the Mermaid diagram to illustrate the complete system setup:

 ```mermaid
 graph TD